-Both flared and flareless fittings are commonly used in the aerospace industry, depending on the application.
-The AN (Army-Navy) military standard calls for tighter tolerances and defines all fitting types, where the JIC uses AN specifications as the base line for their own standards and covers fewer sizes.
+Both flared fittings and flareless fittings are commonly used in the aerospace industry, depending on the application.
+The AN (Army-Navy) military standard calls for tighter tolerances and defines all fitting connection types, where the JIC uses AN specifications as the baseline for their own standards and covers fewer sizes.

 Flared fittings provide significant design and performance characteristics as compared to pipe fittings and can be used with thin to medium wall tubing.
 In most hydraulic design applications, pipe fittings have long been replaced with flared fittings, particularly in military and aerospace equipment.
 In low to medium pressure applications, the most common connection type is a flared fitting.
 Single flare SAE 37° is the standard in most hydraulic systems.
 SAE standards for the maximum tube wall thickness must be followed before flaring the tube to match the fitting connection.